 Autumn's lower sunlight intensity and lower temperatures tend to slow bud growth because photosynthesis decelerates when light intensity diminishes.
 The low temperatures will also reduce respiration, and make the plant more vulnerable to fungal infections.
 Earlier maturity often results in a better crop, and there are three ways to speed that process up.

 The first and most convenient way is to find a variety that naturally matures earlier.
 Short-season (Indica) varieties will always mature earlier than late-season (Sativa) ones.
 As far as long-term plans for early harvesting go, this is definitely the best.
-Download my free marijuana grow bible for more marijuana growing tips.

 The plants can be forced to flower by increasing the period of darkness to 12 hours per day by covering them with a lightproof tarp or other cover.
 If the plants are shaded early every evening beginning in late July and the cover is taken off every morning, the plant will start flowering a few weeks earlier and will ripen somewhere in the middle of September.
 In late August, at the time the plants would usually just be starting to flower, the plants can go without any covering because the dark period is naturally long enough in late summer.